Dark Side of Human Consciousness Concept

 The second theoretical tenet Adler defined central to Dark Psychology is the concept of subjective processing.
 We all have thoughts, feelings and actions, in which cognitions and affective states influence behavior.
 Conversely, a person’s behavior influences his cognitions and emotions.
 Defined as a system or what Adler called a constellation, the triad or trinity of human experience is comprised as an orbiting system of thoughts, feeling and behaviors.
 Adler added subjective processing to this system of human experience.

-He believed that childhood experiences,, family dynamics, quality of social acceptance and the dynamics of inferiority vs. superiority worked in a manner to create a person’s perceptual experience and trajectory of interacting with his world.
+He believed that childhood experiences, birth order positioning, family dynamics, quality of social acceptance and the dynamics of inferiority vs. superiority worked in a manner to create a person’s perceptual experience and trajectory of interacting with his world.

 Regarding Dark Psychology, the goal is to assume that all people filter their world using subjective processing.
 Those people who are aggressive, violent or abusive are wearing a pair of proverbial sunglasses that are myopic and blurry.
 These people perceive others are out to harm them and move to assault or manipulate them first.
 Their subjective processing distorts their common decency, charitable acts and selflessness.
 Acts of kindness become foreign experiences or used to manipulate their social environment guided by a selfish modus operandi.

-The third tenet valuable to understanding Dark Psychology is Adler’s theory of.
+The third tenet valuable to understanding Dark Psychology is Adler’s theory of Social Interest.
 Social Interest, postulated by Adler, is the compilation of perceptions, thoughts, and feelings translated into benevolent behaviors.
-Simply stated, the greater a person feels accepted by others, the more they feel part of, and the higher sense of belonging directly links to a person’s Social Interest.
+Simply put, the greater a person feels accepted by others, the more they feel part of, and the higher sense of belonging directly links to a person’s Social Interest.
 People with high Social Interest are inherently kind, selfless, giving and receptive.
-All of these qualities of Social Interest further solidify their subjective processing to be positive and compassionate.
+All these qualities of Social Interest further solidify their subjective processing to be positive and compassionate.
 High Social Interest equals low Dark Psychology impact.

 Given that, we all have a Dark Factor within us; the person with high Social Interest keeps his Dark Factor subdued.
 The lower the Social Interest, the higher the probability the Dark Factor manifests.
 When a person feels discouraged, does not feel part of, does not experience a sense of acceptance and perceives his world as isolating, he is at a higher risk for exhibiting dysfunctional hostile reactions.
 Related to Alfred Adler & purposive behavior, subjective processing and Social Interest are central to understanding Dark Psychology.